Local Jump Shortcuts

 Local Jump enables a privileged user to connect to an unattended remote computer on their local network.
 Within the local area network, the BeyondTrust user's computer can initiate a session to a Windows system directly without using a Jumpoint, if appropriate user permissions are enabled.
 A Jumpoint is needed only when the BeyondTrust user's computer cannot access the target computer directly.

 Local Jump is only available for Windows systems.
-Jump Clients are needed for remote access to Mac or Linux computers.
+Jump Clients are needed for remote access to Mac computers.
 To Jump to a Windows computer without a Jump Client, that computer must have Remote Registry Service enabled (disabled by default in Vista) and must be on a domain.

 Create a Local Jump Shortcut